-Most CreateSpace (CS) books are Amazon-owned, which means the author is using an Amazon CreateSpace ISBN (book identification number), not their own ISBN purchased from Bowker.
+Most CreateSpace (CS) books are Amazon-owned, which means the author is using a free Amazon CreateSpace ISBN (book identification number), not their own ISBN purchased from Bowker.
 That CS ISBN identifies the book as being a CS product – CreateSpace is the publisher on record, although the author owns the copyright.
-For $10 CreateSpace will allow the author to list his own imprint (company name) on the book, but the ISBN still belongs to CreateSpace, the publisher on record.
-This option is advisable if wanting to hide that the book was self-published via Amazon and so perhaps avoid the stigma of that.

 Using your own ISBN with CreateSpace:

 You can form your own publishing company to purchase your own ISBNs from Bowker and use them for your CreateSpace books.
 Register your books and their ISBNs into the Bowker Books in Print database.
 You are the publisher on record.
 Owning your own ISBN is not that important if selling only to readers online.
 If, however, you think real book stores or libraries would want your book, read the article about Ingram Spark regarding distribution and owning your own ISBN.
 And, be sure to read the next section about availability of CS books.
 CS will create a bar code using the ISBN.

 Books published with CreateSpace are available only on Amazon US and Europe, and now Amazon Canada.
 Book stores and some libraries do not purchase books from Amazon unless a customer requests it and there is no other way to get the book.
 Bookstores and libraries prefer to buy from their special distributors at about 40-55% off list price.